husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 <center><img src="./../../../assets/img/mbed-tutorials/mbed-tutorial-img3.png" width="800px" alt=""/></center>
 </div>

 Mbed OS Configuration system uses this file to add user's custom targets making it possible to run system on boards that aren't officially supported.
 We use `custom_target.json` and files from `TARGET_CORE2` to define CORE2 target.

-Although CORE2 is not officially supported by Mbed OS it is possible to define multiple custom targets using Mbed configuration files. `custom_target.json`  are used to describe our board.
 You can learn more about configuration system [here](https://os.mbed.com/docs/v5.10/reference/configuration.html).

 In folder `TARGET_CORE2` you can find files `PinNames.h` and `PeripheralPins.c`.
 First one defines pin names of mcu and the latter defines peripherals that can be used on each pin.